Bart's World @ Chapman University

 Conduct in Narrativized Trust Games, Southern Economic Journal, forthcoming, with Jan Osborn and Bradley Sherwood.

-An Experiment on Protecting Intellectual Property, Experimental Economics, forthcoming, with Joy Buchanan.
+An Experiment on Protecting Intellectual Property, Experimental Economics, 17(4), December, 2014, with Joy Buchanan.
 A video demonstration of the software is available here and an older version of the paper here.

-Differential Responding by Rhesus Monkeys (Macaca mulatta) and Humans (Homo sapiens) to Variable Outcomes in the Assurance Game, Animal Behavior and Cognition, forthcoming, with Audrey E. Parrish, Sarah F. Brosnan, and Michael J. Beran.
+Differential Responding by Rhesus Monkeys (Macaca mulatta) and Humans (Homo sapiens) to Variable Outcomes in the Assurance Game, Animal Behavior and Cognition, 1(3), August, 20104, with Audrey E. Parrish, Sarah F. Brosnan, and Michael J. Beran.
+(Lead article)

 War of Attrition: Evidence from a Laboratory Experiment on Market Exit, Economic Inquiry, 51(4), October, 2013, Ryan Oprea and Arthur Zillante.